Stories from Congo

 Karawa Nurses Expand Pre-Eclampsia/Eclampsia Training

 Part 2 of "Will This Training Make a Difference?"
-Dr. Gado, the CEUM Medical Director, provided PCP with a report that 42 clinic nurses received the [...]
+Dr. Gado, the CEUM Medical Director, provided PCP with a report that [...]

 After 50 Years, Loko Hospital Celebrates and Continues to Grow